donguklim/GraphicsPortfolio/README.md

 ## Project Goal
 - To implement *Ghost of Tsushima*-style grass using Unreal Engine 5
-- To demonstrate the capabilities of the Niagara Data Channel (NDC) and PCG combination in a real-time GPU simulation of a large number of instances.
+- To demonstrate the capabilities of the Niagara Data Channel (NDC) and Procedural Content Generation(PCG) combination in a real-time GPU simulation of a large number of instances.
 - To implement physics dynamics motion
 ---